 The relevant standards TR6 and MEASNET prescribe measurement and verification at least at three quarters of the planned hub height.
 However, uncertainties can be further reduced by a higher measurement, which of course must also be verified at the corresponding height.
 In addition, more data is obtained over a larger part of the rotor circle - which is particularly interesting for large rotors, as here the wind shear ensures quite different wind conditions and thus additional loads between the upper and lower rotor ends.

-GEO-NET is internationally accredited and keeps this accreditation up to date.
+GEO-NET is internationally accredited for measurements and verifications of LiDAR and SoDAR devices to IEC 61400-50-2 and keeps this accreditation up to date.
 The devices verified by GEO-NET can be used for bankable wind measurement campaigns and yield assessments and help to reduce uncertainties, thus making it possible to finance certain projects in the first place.
 In this way, GEO-NET is already making an important contribution to climate protection and security of supply in the project phase.

 Feel free to contact us or call us right away!